Kota

 Any global employee benefits package will typically be a mix of:

-Statutory benefits are legally required programs employers must provide.
-These vary from country to country, depending on labour laws.
+Statutory benefits are legally required benefits that you must provide, with specific requirements varying by country based on labour laws.

 Usually, statutory benefits include essentials like healthcare, pensions, paid time off, and unemployment insurance.